duneanalytics/docs/docs/query/DuneSQL-reference/index.md

 description: Dune utilizes a fork of TrinoSQL to power DuneSQL.
 DuneSQL is a custom built query engine that is optimized for blockchain data.
 ---

-# DuneSQL Reference

-DuneSQL is a custom-built query engine designed for efficient analysis of blockchain data.
-Based on the open-source TrinoSQL engine, it incorporates additional optimizations to handle blockchain-specific requirements.
+**DuneSQL is a custom-built query engine designed for efficient analysis of blockchain data.
+Based on the open-source TrinoSQL engine, it incorporates additional optimizations to handle blockchain-specific requirements.**

 ## [Functions and Operators](Functions-and-operators/index.md)